 For great artist-themed art activities for all ages, I recommend Discovering Great Artists: Hands-On Art for Children in the Styles of the Great Masters by MaryAnn F. Kohl.

-Along with the aids that will go with the main AO artists, I intend on making non-western/minority/modern picture study aids for each term soon, but I wanted to post this one as soon as possible as I know some of my fellow AOers have already started Term 2.
+Along with the aids that will go with the main AO artists, I intend on making non-western/people-of-color/female picture study aids for each term soon, but I wanted to post this one as soon as possible as I know some of my fellow AOers have already started Term 2.
 Those will hopefully be coming in the near future!

 Feel free to download it for personal use in your own homeschool (Ambleside Online, another Charlotte Mason curriculum, or otherwise).
 This is my first attempt at doing something like this, so I would love feedback!
 You can leave a comment, send me an email through my contact page, or fill out my Picture Study survey!